-1. A level Maths only.
-You will complete your studies of Pure Year 2 and Statistics and Mechanics.

-- 2. AS Further Maths.
-You will study all remaining pure content from the AS Level course as well as the Further Statistics and Mechanics AS Level content. - 3.
-A level Further Maths.
-You will study all remaining pure content from the A Level course to prepare you for papers 1, and 2 as well as the Further Statistics and Mechanics A Level content to prepare you for papers 3 and 4.
+- 1. A Level Maths only.
+You will complete your studies of Pure Year 2 and Statistics and Mechanics Year 2. - 2.
+AS Further Maths.
+You will study Statistics and Mechanics Year 2, the remaining pure content from the AS Level Further Maths course and the Further Statistics and Mechanics AS Level content. - 3.
+A Level Further Maths.
+You will study Statistics and Mechanics Year 2, the remaining pure content from the A Level Further Maths course and the Further Statistics and Mechanics A Level content.